eForms Logo

 Florida Marital Settlement (Divorce) Agreement

 A Florida marital settlement agreement is a contract that sets forth the terms agreed upon by a couple as it relates to their rights and responsibilities after divorce.
-Settlement agreements may contain any number of conditions for separation, including alimony, child support, parental obligations, and the division of the couple’s assets and liabilities.
+Settlement agreements often contain conditions regarding alimony, child support, parental obligations, and the division of the couple's assets and liabilities.

 Divorce Laws